influxdata/docs-v2/content/influxdb/v2.1/api-guide/guides-outline.md

 {{% /note %}}

-#### IoT Center: add your token

-In IoT Center, you'll use your All-Access token to create device tokens and authenticate reads and writes.

-### IoT Center: device registrations
+### IoT Center: register and list IoT devices

+In IoT Center, a **registered device** is a virtual or physical IoT device with a matching InfluxDB authorization.
 The **Device Registrations** page lists registered IoT devices and lets you register new devices.
-In IoT Center, a **registered device** has a matching InfluxDB authorization.
-For each registered device, you can view the dashboard, view the configuration, or remove the device.
+For each registered device, you can view the dashboard and configuration or remove the device.

 ### IoT Center: register a device